Title: Moshi in the woods. Created with oil paint on gesso’d oil paper. Created with renaissance techniques.

 About Lockdown Collection

-The Lockdown Collection is created on archival natural cotton paper, the artist uses several different mediums, pencil, ink, gouache, pencil and watercolour.
 The artist depicts intimate small moments in the artist’s studio.
-The artist wants to reflect the time she is alone and cut off from the outer world and suddenly finds herself in a very isolated place and faces loneliness with a lot of change.
-The artist describes the lockdown as a great shift that happened by force, where situations, certainty and safety are all in the balance.
-A time of grief and a time where suddenly everything certain is linked with a question mark.
-Preconceived ideas and opinions shifted and people changed.
-The artist was surrounded by medics and was aware of what unknown monster we were facing as a society.
+The artist wants to reflect the time she is alone and cut off from the outer world and suddenly being in a very isolated place and facing loneliness with a lot of change.
+The artist describes the lockdown as a great shift that happened by force, where situations, certainty.
+The artist was surrounded by medics and was aware of what unknown we were facing as a society.
 The artist is aware that portraying this is virtually an impossible task to achieve, with this in mind however the artist wants to reflect this time.

 The artist has taken the subject from direct intimate surroundings and reflected on objects that appear timeless and irrelevant and made them into the main theme of the work.
 The shapes and colours are simple and appear in a naif surrealistic manor with questionable perspective and scale.
 The colours are skewed and over or under saturated.
 The paintings have frozen actions and movements, captured motions as if they had never moved in the first place.
 The actions portrayed are floating, folding, flying, drifting and unwanted.
 The hidden character is the oak wood that is watching everything without being noticed.